 From neighbourhood to the world

 The themes for the art connect with the natural route of the metro line through the city.
 At every station, the artists draw from the treasure-house of the immediate city environment.
-This increases the sense of cohesion between the various stations, makes the line recognizable and truly Amsterdam.
+This increases the sense of cohesion between the various stations, makes the line recognisable and truly Amsterdam.

 The area around each station has its own characteristics and each station has different types of use.
 The line as a whole transports a diverse community of travellers.
 That is why the artists worked from different perspectives, such as ‘neighbourhood’, ‘city’, ‘region’, ‘world’.
 In this way they extend the diverse characteristics of the different station environments.
 Moreover, the differentiation is in line with the function of the North/South line: better access to the city at each of the mentioned levels.